Pramochi/Iris-Species-Classification/README.md

 The steps undertaken in this project are as follows:

-**Load the Dataset**: Import the Iris dataset from 'sklearn.datasets'.
+ 1.**Load the Dataset**: Import the Iris dataset from `sklearn.datasets`.
-**Split the Data**: Divide the dataset into training and testing sets using train_test_split.
+ 2.**Split the Data**: Divide the dataset into training and testing sets using `train_test_split`.
-**Data Preprocessing**: Normalize the feature values by applying StandardScaler.
+ 3.**Data Preprocessing**: Normalize the feature values by applying `StandardScaler`.
-**Model Training**: Train a Logistic Regression classifier on the training data.
+ 4.**Model Training**: Train a Logistic Regression classifier on the training data.
-**Model Evaluation**: Assess the classifier's performance on the test data using accuracy and other relevant metrics.
+ 5.**Model Evaluation**: Assess the classifier's performance on the test data using accuracy and other relevant metrics.
-**Visualization**: Illustrate the model's performance with a confusion matrix.
+ 6.**Visualization**: Illustrate the model's performance with a confusion matrix.

 ## Requirements